katharina-beriault/Final_Project_Vegan-Snack-Recommender_Clustering/README.md

 **Future score of work**

-Possible future improvements on the machine learning models could be:
+Possible future improvements of the model could include:
+- increasing the size of the data set by webscraping even more websites
+- including more features in the dataframe:
+    - snack category (e.g. chocolate, chips, protein bars, etc.)
+    - organic (yes/no)
+    - allergenes
+    - ingredients
+- text analysis of product description/ingredients

 ---------------------------------------------------------------------------------------------------------
 ### Modules used for Python analysis